binds-co/hexo-include/README.md

 # hexo-include

 A [Hexo](https://github.com/hexojs/hexo) plugin for including the raw content of a text file into a post directly from its markdown.
-Easily insert pre-written HMTL, JS, or the contents of _any_ text file into the body of your post or page.
+Easily insert pre-written HTML, JS, or the contents of _any_ text file into the body of your post or page.

 ## Usage